Facts & Figures

 Children and youth in foster care move an average of seven times before the age of 18, usually abruptly leaving their home with very few personal belongings.
 Through Families Helping Families of Iowa’s programs and services, we strive to make these transitions a bit more bearable.

-We encourage businesses and individuals to learn more about foster care in the U.S. and especially in Iowa.
-With your support, donations and volunteering efforts, you can positively impact the lives of families and children.
+We encourage businesses and individuals to learn more about foster care in the United States and especially in Iowa.
+With your support, donations and volunteering efforts, you can positively impact the lives of families and children in foster care.

 By the Numbers – Iowa